jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 * Even though many colonists used the successful ending of the revolution as an excuse to not repay debts owed to British, Washington made a point to pay down his personal debts.
-Hyper-inflation of the colonial currency made it more difficult for him to collect on the debts he was owed by land tenants and such.
+Unfortunately, hyper-inflation of the colonial currency made it more difficult for him to collect on the debts he was owed by land tenants and such.